What is the "implied covenant of quiet enjoyment"?

 The "implied covenant of quiet enjoyment" is a real estate term that may not be clearly covered in the leasing agreement.
 But tenants are afforded this right regardless of whether it is on the lease or not.

-The “implied covenant of quiet enjoyment” protects a tenant’s right to stay in a rental home and enjoy a peace and quiet.
-So, it is essential for landlords to be aware of this covenant and fully understand it.
+The “implied covenant of quiet enjoyment” (sometimes called the implied warranty) is a law that protects a renter’s right to rent a home and enjoy peaceful habitation within it.
+It is essential for landlords to be aware of this covenant and fully understand it.

-McKenna & Vane Property Management have put together this article in the hope that all landlords understand their rights and responsibilities as per the “implied covenant of quiet enjoyment”.
+McKenna & Vane have put together this article in the hope that all landlords understand their rights and responsibilities as per the “implied covenant of quiet enjoyment”.

 Defining an “Implied Covenant”

-An implied covenant may not be expressly outlined in a leasing contract.
+An implied covenant of quiet enjoyment may not be expressly outlined in a leasing contract.
 But just because it’s not mentioned in the rental agreement, it doesn’t mean it’s not law.
 Additionally, landlords cannot ask their tenants to waive this right when signing a lease.

 Defining “Quiet Enjoyment”